 - Geographic/temporal The geographic and temporal limits of this field should correspond to the student's area of specialization.
-Examples include Early America, Early Modern Atlantic, 19th-century Latin America, Modern Europe, and 20th-century US South. - Comparative/thematic The comparative field is defined by a broad geographical scope and delimited thematic boundaries.
-Examples include Atlantic Slavery, Post-emancipation Societies in the Americas, Gender and Nationalism in Europe, and Labor and Migration. - Open field This field may be defined geographically or thematically.
-The members of the committee will ensure that the content is distinct from the two other fields included in the portfolio and that the three fields constitute a coherent whole.
+Examples include Early America, Early Modern Atlantic, nineteenth-century Latin America, Modern Europe, and twentiethcentury US South. - Comparative/thematic The comparative field is defined by a broad geographical scope and delimited thematic boundaries.
+Examples include Atlantic slavery, postemancipation societies in the Americas, gender and nationalism in Europe, and labor and migration. - Open field This field may be defined geographically or thematically.
+The members of the committee will ensure that the content is distinct from the portfolio's two other fields and that the three fields constitute a coherent whole.